-It has been fifteen months like no other time in recent history.
+It has been a year and a half like no other time in recent history.
 As the world enters a phase of reactivation and reimagination from the impact of the pandemic, it is time to take a deep breath and assess the situation.
 To use a sporting analogy, we are in the tunnel ahead of what could be the biggest game of our lives.
 With the right strategy in place, there are great victories to be won.
 Without it, defeat is inevitable.

 As a leading provider of audit, tax and consulting services to ambitious business leaders in the middle market, we know that whether it is success or survival, all organisations should have a game plan.
 Over the last year, we have stayed close to our clients to help guide them through these unprecedented circumstances.

 We have seen many industries being impacted and owners and management teams reimagining how they do business.
 Retailers have turned to e-commerce and the hospitality industry saw businesses pivot from traditional restaurant dining to take-out offerings.
-Even the automotive sector has gone from customers visiting their local car dealer to buy a petrol or diesel car - to home delivery of vehicles with options of hybrid or electric.
 Many industries are successfully evolving to respond to changing circumstances.

 Unfortunately, across a wide range of sectors, there have been times where we have had to engage in some challenging conversations.
 However, having the right conversations today, can increase the chance of having a more successful tomorrow.

 At RSM, we help the businesses we work with to manage risk, improve decision-making, drive productivity, enable change and realise value.
 But if we are to help them move forward with confidence, we must all do so with our eyes wide open.